Tom Hornbein: Early life and education

+Career

+From 1961 to 1963, Hornbein served in the United States Navy, where he became a lieutenant commander and was stationed at the San Diego Naval Hospital.
+He was allowed an early discharge to join the American mountaineering expedition.

 Hornbein and his partners Willi Unsoeld and Dick Emerson attempted to climb Mount Everest in 1963 as part of the American Everest Expedition.
 Jim Whittaker and Nawang Gombu Sherpa from this expedition had summitted on May 1, 1963.
 Hornbein, Unsoeld, and Emerson were the first to attempt an ascent of the daunting West Ridge.
 Previously, ascents of the mountain had been made only via the South Col and Southeast Ridge or the North Col and Northeast Ridge.
 Their plan was to climb up the West Ridge and down the Southeast Ridge/South Col route.
 This would make theirs the first traverse of an 8000-meter peak.

-On May 22, 1963 at 6:50 a.m. they left their final camp and started the climb (Emerson stayed at the high camp due to altitude sickness), and even though progress was very slow made it to the summit at 6:15 that night.
+On May 22, 1963, at 6:50 a.m. they left their final camp and started the climb (Emerson stayed at the high camp due to altitude sickness), and even though progress was very slow made it to the summit at 6:15 that night.
 They found themselves hours behind the generally accepted schedule and after spending 20 minutes at the top they began the descent.
 Shortly after they started Unsoeld ran out of oxygen.

 At 9:30 they came upon two other Americans from the same expedition, Barry Bishop and Lute Jerstad.
 Bishop and Jerstad had reached the summit earlier in the day using the South Col route and by this time were exhausted and nearly out of oxygen.
 The four climbers joined together on the descent and continued to make very slow progress until they felt it was too dangerous and stopped sometime after midnight.